 Under ordinary circumstances, hair fall is quite natural.
 New strands replace the old ones when they break off from the roots.
 However, when the follicles can no longer support growth, hair starts falling out, usually in chunks.

-Certain hereditary disorders, such as alopecia areata, can cause hair loss on the scalp.
+Certain hereditary and autoimmune disorders, such as alopecia areata, can cause hair thinning, baldness, and hair loss on the scalp.
 In this condition, the immune system of the person starts attacking the cells that support hair growth.
 Another form of this disorder, called alopecia universalis, is body-wide hair loss.

 Loss of hair on the legs typically occurs due to anterolateral leg alopecia.
 This condition affects the hair on the outer and front sides of the legs.
 Besides, aging may be a contributing factor since it can cause thinning of leg hair.